 - Monitor customer behavior

-If you’re going to fulfill customer expectations, it’s time to take the customer experience up a notch… or several.
+If you’re going to fulfil customer expectations, it’s time to take the customer experience up a notch… or several.
 Below is a selection of great tools you can add to your arsenal if you haven’t already.

 Start Using an AI Chatbot